ChristophFausak/homebridge-enet/README.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-eNet`
+2. Install this plugin using: `npm install -g https://github.com/ChristophFausak/homebridge-enet`
 3. Update your configuration file.
 See the sample below.

 # Configuration